praveen4g0/productize-pipelines/README.md

   <img width="100%" height="100%" src="image/build-flow.png">
 </p>

-1) Sync source code(midstream) into pipelines, triggers and task catalog containers `dist-git` repositories(source code sync).
-Follow [Sync Source Code](#sync-source-code) section.
+1) **Sync source**: Sync source code(midstream) into pipelines, triggers and task catalog containers `dist-git` repositories(source code sync).
+Follow [Sync Source Code](#sync-source-code) section. (point 1)
-2) Start executing scratch containers build for all these repositories, to ensure all containers are getting build successfully.
-Follow [Test Containers Builds](#test-container-builds) section.
+2) **Test Container builds**: Start executing scratch containers build for all these repositories, to ensure all containers are getting build successfully.
+Follow [Test Containers Builds](#test-container-builds) section. (point 2)
-3) Start executing containers build for all these repositories.
+3) **Build & Release Images**: Start executing containers build for all these repositories.
 Resultant container images get available at brew image registry.
 These images will be used for the actual release.
-Follow [Build Images](#build-images) section.
+Follow [Build Images](#build-release-images) section. (point 3)
-4) Populate the operator CSV manifests to refer images build form the last step.
+4) **Publish the Operator**: Populate the operator CSV manifests to refer images built form the last step.
 Manifest is present `operator-metadata` `dist-git` repo.
-This is already take care by [Build Images](#build-images).
-However If someone has already build images or you just want to reflect the image reference without build its, follow [Refelct Images SHA in operator CSV](#refelct-images-sha-in-operator-csv) section.
-5) Commit and push the CSV changes to `dist-git` repo.
-Build the `operator-metadata` image to publish the CSV manifest to `quay` application registry.
-Follow [Build Operator Meta](#build-operator-meta) section.
+Then publish the Operator manifest(CSV & package) by building the metadata container.
+Follow [Publish Operator](#publish-operator) section. (point 4 and 5)

 ### Sync Source Code